-The people decided to build a mighty tower.
+The people decided to build a mighty tower to show their power.
 They called it the Tower of Babel.
-From it, they would defeat Yahweh.
-Yahweh came and confused the people.
-They could no longer understand one another.
+To teach them a lesson, God took away their ability to understand one another.
 The people were spread to all the corners of the Earth.